 Nothing is more traumatic in life than losing a loved one too soon.
-When a loved one is lost because of someone else’s action, or inaction, it’s almost unbearable.
+When a loved one is lost because of someone else’s actions or inaction, it’s almost unbearable.
 Your family deserves justice and compensation for your loss.

-When someone is killed because of someone else’s wrongful act or omission the surviving heir may have a “wrongful death” claim and the deceased person’s loved ones may have the right to seek damages.
+When someone is killed because of someone else’s wrongful act or omission, the surviving heir may have a “wrongful death” claim, and the deceased person’s loved ones may have the right to seek damages.

 Wrongful death in Indiana means: